ucdavis-bioinformatics-training/2025-August-Intermediate-Visualization-for-Bioinformatics/README.md

 Who should attend? ...
 Prior course participants have included faculty, post docs, grad students, staff, and industry researchers.

 What are the prerequisites? ...
-You need to have introductory proficiency in R, meaning at least knowing the content that we teach in our introductory R workshop.
+You need to have introductory proficiency in R, meaning at least being familiar with the content that we teach in our introductory R workshop.

 What do I need? ...
 You will need access to a computer with a recent version of R and Rstudio installed, as well as a reliable internet connection.
 If your department does not allow you to install software on your computer, please contact us ahead of time.